chinalwb/HeadFirstAndroid/README.md

 	- 1. Craete views
 	- 2. Bind each view to a piece of data
 	- Q: Why doesn't Android provide ready-made adapters for recycler views?
 	- A: Because recycler view adapters don't just specify the data that will appear.
 They also specify the views that will be used for each item in the collection.
-That means that recycl      er view adapters are both more powerful, and less general, than the list view adapters.
+That means that recycler view adapters are both more powerful, and less general, than the list view adapters.
 2. LayoutManager - There are a number of built-in layout managers you can use that allow you to position items in a linear list or grid
 	- RecyclerViewe uses a layout manager to arrange its views
 3. `recyclerView.setAdapter(adapter)` // set adapter to recycler view